Compiling

 • -l, --log: flag, optional.
 The flag should be followed by a file path.
 Logs all messages to the file, creates the file if it doesn’t exist, appends if it does exist.

-Example: python3 monitor.py -p my_password -l logfile.log
+Example: python3 monitor.py -l logfile.log -f CAN

 Solar Car Team at UVA